Tour Guide Notes

 DINING & DRINKING

 As a river community where cultures have always intermingled, Natchez restaurants offer one of the most diverse dining landscapes in the South.
 Local specialties include crispy fried chicken, breaded fried catfish, cornbread hushpuppies and pulled pork barbeque.
 Natchez is also known as the “Biscuit Capital of the World” and hosts an annual festival downtown that celebrates the buttery staples.

-Carriage House – Located on the grounds of Stanton Hall, this elegant dining establishment specializes in southern food, and is prepared with care by the hands and staff of Chef Bingo Starr of New Orleans.
-Chef Starr has taken great care to preserve the long standing favorite dishes of local patrons and brought a few new succulent entrees with his signature style to the menu like fried soft-shell crab.
+Carriage House – Located on the grounds of Stanton Hall, this elegant dining establishment specializes in southern food.
+They’ve taken great care to preserve the long standing favorite dishes of local patrons and brought a few new succulent entrees with signature style to the menu like fried soft-shell crab.
 The Carriage House is owned and operated by Pilgrimage Garden Club.

 Old South Winery – With over 50 years of experience, the Old South Winery specializes in “everything Muscadine.”
 The winery offers 9 Muscadine wines in red, white, and rosé in varying sweetness levels, from dry to lightly sweetened, in addition to one blueberry wine.
 Free tours and tastings are offered Monday – Friday.

 Visitors can be transported back in time through the cultural institutions that represent the city’s rich and blended history.

 Frogmore Cotton Plantation & Gins – An 1800-acre working cotton plantation, Frogmore has 18 restored antebellum structures that date from the early 1800s.
 The plantation offers multiple tours, including the popular “Cotton, Then & Now” which compares and contrasts a working cotton plantation from 1790 through today.
 From July – April, guests are able to pick cotton.